Zerahu/badlion-client-installer/README.md

 ### Disclaimers

+Be cautios of running scripts you find online, read the source code first!
-I think the .desktop file implementation is slightly broken, might fix that in the future.
-Feel free to create pull requests.
-No warranty on this as I am no longer associated with Badlion client.
+No warranty on this as I am no longer associated with Badlion Client.
 This project is made externally without explicit consent from Badlion Client.